Turkish Airlines Flight 981: Cause

+The handle on DC-10 cargo doors could close despite the latches being in the wrong position, a discovery made after previous services, most notably during the incident involving American Airlines Flight 96 in 1972.
+This was because the linkage between the handle and the pins was too weak and allowed the handle to be forced into the closed position.
+A minor change had been ordered to install a support plate for the handle linkage to make it stronger; manufacturer documents showed this work as completed on the aircraft involved in Flight 981, but the plate had not in fact been installed.
+It was also noted that the locking pins on the crash aircraft had been filed down at an earlier date to make it easier to close the door.
+Finally, the latching had been performed by a baggage handler who did not speak Turkish or English, the only languages provided on a warning notice about the cargo door's design flaws and the methods of compensating for them.
+After the disaster, the latches were redesigned and the locking system was significantly upgraded.

+In the following investigation, it was found that a similar set of conditions, which had caused the failure of an aircraft floor following explosive decompression of the cargo hold, had occurred in ground testing in 1970 before the DC-10 series entered commercial service.
+This was highlighted in a memo from the fuselage's manufacturer, Convair (a division of General Dynamics), to McDonnell Douglas, in which the series of events that occurred on Flight 96, and fatally on Flight 981, was foreseen; it concluded that if these events occurred it would probably result in the loss of the aircraft.
+In spite of this warning, nothing was done to correct the flaw.
+The crash resulted in some of the largest civil lawsuits to that date.

 Aftermath

 Issues related to the latch of the DC-10 include human factors, interface design and engineering responsibility.
 The control cables for the rear control surfaces of the DC-10 were routed under the floor; therefore, a failure of the hatch resulting in a collapse of the floor could impair the controls.
 If the hatch were to fail for any reason, there was a high probability the plane would be lost.
 In addition, Douglas had chosen a new type of latch to seal the cargo hatch.
 This possibility of catastrophic failure as a result of this overall design was first discovered in 1969 and actually occurred in 1970 in a ground test, both of which McDonnell-Douglas knew about.
 This information, and the 1972 "Applegate Memo", came to light in the material supplied to the litigants after the 1974 crash.
-McDonnell-Douglas had ignored these concerns, because rectification of what Douglas considered to be a small problem with a low probability of occurrence would have seriously disrupted the delivery schedule of the aircraft, likely causing Douglas to lose sales.